 "If you don't know where you are going, you might wind up someplace else." ~ Yogi Berra

-In his latest book, Making It All Work, David Allen says there are two key elements in personal management: control and perspective.
-Or, as he called them in his first book, the horizontal and the vertical focus.
+In his book Making it all work, David Allen, creator of GTD (Getting Things Done), claims that there are two key elements in personal management: control and perspective.
+Or, as he called them in his first book, horizontal control and vertical control.

-The Matrix of Self-Management is a tool that can help you know where you are at any time and, most important, how to return to the right place when you lose some control or perspective:
+The Self-Management Matrix is a tool that can help you to know where you are at any given moment and, above all, to get back to the right place when you lose some control or perspective.

-Of course, the ideal situation is to have a high degree of both control and perspective (being a “Captain & Commander”).
-However, staying in any of the other three quadrants is not something negative in itself.
+Although the ideal situation is to have a high degree of both control and perspective (being the “Captain & Commander”), being in any of the other three quadrants is not a negative thing in itself.

-This quadrant describes a person with very little control and little perspective.
-In its negative form, this is a Victim, a person who lives in emergency mode, always dealing reactively with the latest crisis, without paying attention to the things that are not a problem yet.
+This quadrant describes a person who has very little control and very little perspective.
+In its negative form, this is a Victim, a person who is driven by urgencies, always dealing reactively with the latest crisis, not paying attention to things that are not yet a problem.

-In its positive form, you can be in this quadrant at any moment of the day, just because something unplanned pops up and you must respond forcefully.
-Or simply because you are detecting an opportunity you want to take advantage of now.
-The difference between a victim and a responder lies in their ability to regain control.
+In its positive form, Responder, you can be in this quadrant at any time of the day, simply because something unplanned comes up that you need to respond to in a forceful way.
+You can also purposely move into this quadrant when you spot an opportunity that you want to seize at the moment.
+The difference between a victim and a responder lies in your ability to take back control.

 Micromanager / Implementer

-If you normally work with a high level of control and lack of perspective, you are a case of Micromanager, a person who focuses on organizing things more than the necessary.
-Ironically, this excess of control could lead anywhere if you do not give the correct direction.
+If you normally work with a high level of control and lack of perspective, you are in the profile of the Micromanager, a person who focuses on organizing things more than necessary.
+Ironically, this over-control may lead nowhere if you don’t make the right sense of it.

-In its positive form, there will be times when you need a certain level of structure in order to execute what your brain has been designing.
-Simply, you are an Implementer trying to get things done.
-And this is good, because you have to switch between thinking and doing for projects to move forward.
-The key here is to know when to change the horizon.
+On the positive side, there are times when you will need a certain level of structure to execute everything your brain has been previously designing.
+At these times you are simply an Implementer trying to get things done.
+And this is a good thing because you have to alternate between thinking and doing to keep projects moving forward.
+The key here is to know when to switch horizons.

-If you have a high component of perspective but little control, you would belong to the Crazy Maker profile.
-You are a very creative person who can hardly concentrate on one of your ideas for a while—so you always have the feeling that there is too much to do.
-In the end, much ado about nothing.
+If you have a high component of perspective but little control, you would belong to the Crazy maker profile, very creative people with difficulty to concentrate for a while on one of their ideas, so they always have the feeling that there is too much to do.

-On the plus side, you cannot stop imagining the future.
-You cannot stop having ideas.
-Sometimes, it is even recommended to enter into this Visionary state, if only to relax and not to end up burned by the consistent execution of work.
+On the positive side, you can’t stop imagining the future.
+You can’t stop having ideas.
+Sometimes it is even advisable to enter this Visionary state, if only to relax and not end up burned out by the constant execution of work.

 Captain & Commander

-You are here when you are in a state of flow, when your control and perspective are in harmony, you do not feel overwhelmed and even do not distinguish between personal and professional life.
+This is the place you are when you are in a state of flow, when your control and perspective are in harmony, you have no sense of overwhelm and you don’t even distinguish between personal and professional.

-The downside of this state is that you can get so hypnotized to believe that you do not have to think ahead.
-Too much complacency can blind you to the changes that are occurring.
+The downside of this state, Captain & Commander, is that you can become so hypnotized that you come to believe that you don’t have to think about the future.
+Too much complacency can blind you to the changes that are taking place.